 Segment Builder provides a rich workspace that allows you to interact with Profile data elements.
 The workspace provides intuitive controls for building and editing rules, such as drag-and-drop tiles used to represent data properties.

 For more detailed information about using the Segment Builder workspace, please read the Segment Builder user guide .

 Once segment definitions have been created, you can then evaluate them through on-demand or scheduled (continuous) evaluation.
 Evaluation means moving Real-time Customer Profile data through segment definitions in order to produce corresponding audiences.
 Once created, the audiences are saved and stored so that they can be exported using Experience Platform APIs.

 On-demand evaluation involves using the API to perform evaluation and build audiences as needed, whereas scheduled evaluation (also known as 'scheduled segmentation') allows you to create a recurring schedule to evaluate segment definitions at a specific time (at a maximum, once daily).

 Enabling your segment definitions for scheduled evaluation can be done using the UI or the API.
-In the UI, return to the Browse tab within Segments and toggle on Evaluate all segments .
+In the UI, return to the Browse tab within Segments and toggle on Add all segments to schedule .
 This will cause all segments to be evaluated based on the schedule set by your organization.